moni310/Amrytt-Media/readme.md

 Commit your code and ensure it is well-structured and maintainable.
 Include a README.md file with clear instructions on how to set up and run your application.
 Share the repository on github account "ms.dev20@gmail.com" with us when you have

----- please follow the instructions to run the application-----

-1. Clone the repository by running: git clone <repository-url>
-2. Navigate to the project directory : cd <directory-name>
-3. Open the terminal or command prompt.
-4. In the terminal, run the command: npm install to install the project dependencies.
-5. Once the installation is complete, run the command: nodemon index.js to start the server.
-6. Import the provided Postman collection into Postman to access the API endpoints.
-7. Start testing the API by sending requests through Postman.